 Resources for Families

 After our athletes, families are the most important group to the mission of Special Olympics Massachusetts.
 Family members serve as coaches, Unified partners and volunteers at our events.
-They raise money through participation in fundraisers like the Jolly Jaunt, Polar Plunge, and Over the Edge.
-They also support their athlete by attending events and cheering them on.
+They raise money through participation in fundraisers, advocate in schools and help start new local programs!

 Can family members coach?

 Family members who are 16 years of age or older can volunteer as coaches.
 Special Olympics periodically provides training for coaches where they can learn techniques and skills for working with Special Olympics athletes.
 Remember, you won’t just be coaching your own athlete — you will be working with other athletes as well!
-For more information, see our Calendar.
+Find more information on getting involved as a coach.

 What about financial support?